roidelapluie/blog/content/articles/paludis.md

 ### Multiple slots

 Need python 2.7 and 3.3?
 Need php 5.3 and 5.4?
-Just install both, by specifing a
+Just install both, by specifying a
 slot: php:5.3 php:5.4 will be considered like different packages.
 Installing php will install only one slot.